Luisdv93/Omnifood/readme.md

+# Omnifood Website
-#Omnifood is a mockup website for a food delivery service.
+Omnifood is a food delivery service website.
+Built using CSS Responsive Grid, JS and JQuery.